 80,000 Hours is also interesting in the way it manages its own operations.
 It tries to be very transparent and publishes a lot of managerial/administrative reports on its website, including targets, hiring, budget, etc. Is this something you’ve learned from Giving What We Can, where you spent a significant amount of time looking into the often opaque activities of many charities?

 The motivation for this is a kind of “practice what you teach” idea.
 The world would be a lot better if charities were very honest and open about what they do, including their mistakes.
-One thing we as well as Give Well found when looking at charities is that it can be incredibly hard to know even the basics of what a charity actually does—not in the sense of what they focus on, such as malaria, but what their intervention actually is and what the evidence base for this intervention is.
-I think that’s good for the organisation as well, it keeps you on track, especially as a charity when you don’t have the carrot and stick of profits and losses beating you into submission all the time.
+One thing we found when looking at charities is that it can be incredibly hard to know even the basics of what a charity actually does—not in the sense of what they focus on, such as malaria, but what is actually their intervention and what is the evidence base for this intervention.
+I think that transparent reporting is good for the organization as well: it keeps you on track, especially as a charity when you don’t have the carrot and stick of profits and losses beating you into submission all the time.
 Instead, you have to rely much more on judgements from advisors and people you work with, to judge how well you’re doing.
 Being transparent on these aspects means that you get a lot more opportunities to get criticised.
-It’s also the case that 80,000 Hours received money from the effective altruism community, from very deserving donors who would not donate to an organisation that wouldn’t report what is was really doing.
+It’s also the case that 80,000 Hours received money from the effective altruism community, from very deserving donors who would not donate to an organization that wouldn’t report what it was really doing.

 Your two last choices are quite different, as they focus on specific contemporary issues.
 Let’s start with Destined for War, a book published in 2017 by Graham Allison.
 Allison is a renowned political scientist, with extended experience in advising American presidents on geopolitics.
 Here he focuses on what he calls Thucydides’s trap.
 What is this trap, and why is this an important book to read?

-The book is about assessing the chance of the US going to war with China.
-Thucydides’ trap was written about by the historian Thucydides during the Peloponnesian War.
+The book is about assessing the chance of the United States going to war with China in the future.
+Thucydides’ trap was written about by the greek historian Thucydides during the Peloponnesian War.
 The argument is that when you’ve got a ‘hegemon’, a country that has power over an area or the world, and there is a rising power that grows, strengthens and threatens to take over the hegemon, that generally leads to war.
 Twelve out of sixteen times in history, that has happened.
-Allison doesn’t go into as much depth on what would be the theoretical model behind this; the idea is that two powers are competing for status.
+Allison doesn’t go into as much depth on what would be the theoretical model behind this, but the idea is that two powers are competing for status.
 As the ‘top dog’, if you see someone else competing for your spot, you’re in a position to kill them first—and if you don’t, you’re at risk of getting killed once they’ve caught up with you.
-Anything sort of quantitative argument about the chances of war in the 21st century will be very subjective.
-I certainly wouldn’t want to say that it’s 75% just because of this twelve-out-of-sixteen idea.
-Allison doesn’t make that claim himself, but what he makes clear and I found very influential, is that war is the normal state for humanity.
+Any quantitative argument about the chances of war in the 21st century will be very subjective—I certainly wouldn’t want to say that it’s 75% just because of this twelve-out-of-sixteen idea.
+Allison doesn’t make that claim himself, but what he makes clear is that war is the normal state for humanity.
 The last 70 years are a fairly unusual state.
 We don’t really know why they’ve been so unusual.
 It’s possible that it’s a result of contingent facts about technology, namely nuclear weapons.
 This could all change in the 21st century.
 This, combined with the incredible economic progress of China, means that we should take very seriously the possibility of war, even though it seems so weird and unprecedented for people of my generation, who grew up in a period of almost complete peace.

-On a similar note, you last choice was Superintelligence by Nick Bostrom from the Future of Humanity Institute at Oxford.
-It’s a dense work that focuses on AI and its possibilities, but also the dangers of an uncontrollable superintelligence surpassing human capacities in a very short span of time.
+On a similar note, you last choice was Superintelligence by Nick Bostrom, founding director of the Future of Humanity Institute at Oxford.
+It’s a dense work that focuses on artificial intelligence and its possibilities, but also the dangers of an uncontrollable superintelligence surpassing human capacities in a very short span of time.
 Why did you pick it?

-I picked this book because the possibility of us developing human-level artificial intelligence, and from there superintelligence—an artificial agent that is considerably more intelligent than we are—is at least a contender for the most important issue in the next two centuries.
-Bostrom’s book has been very influential in effective altruism, lots of people work on artificial intelligence in order to ensure that it is developed safely.
-I don’t agree with the entire contents of the book, but there are many compelling arguments in it.
-It would be extremely overconfident to dismiss this book as too speculative.
+I picked this book because the possibility of developing human-level artificial intelligence, and from there superintelligence—an artificial agent that is considerably more intelligent than we are—is at least a contender for the most important issue in the next two centuries.
+Bostrom’s book has been very influential in effective altruism, leading lots of people to work on artificial intelligence to ensure that it is developed safely.
+I don’t agree with the entire book, but there are many compelling arguments in it, and it would be extremely overconfident to dismiss it as too speculative.
 In fact, I think there should be a lot more work that tries to understand the biggest challenges for the next two hundred years, and what we could do to try to overcome them.

-Since these long-term ideas have become more influential in effective altruism, we’ve also done less mass media outreach, so I don’t actually have a perfect sense of how compelling the general public finds them.
+Since these long-term ideas have become more influential in effective altruism, we’ve also done less mass media outreach, so I don’t actually have a perfect sense of how compelling the public finds them.
 Certainly, for the issue of climate change, people are very onboard with the idea that we should be safeguarding the planet now in order to provide a good planet for our children, their children, and so on.
 Within the effective altruism community, people have systematically found this set of arguments very compelling.
 The key issue is really whether you think that people in the future matter as much as people living today.
 If so, then do you think that there will be a lot more people in the future than today?
 It seems extremely plausible.
 Then, you’ve at least acknowledged that most of the value lies in the future.
-In terms of the mass attention we’re trying to give to this, such as my TED Talk, this has been very well received.
-We’re still in the early days, and some people do think that we should only focus on the more easily measurable and quantifiable sure bets.
-That’s a perfectly reasonable position, but I’m optimistic that the arguments in favour of effective altruism are so compelling that the public will learn to see it as a very important issue.
+The mass attention we’re trying to give to this, such as with my TED Talk, has been very well-received so far.
+We’re still in the early days, and some people do think that we should only focus on the more easily measurable and quantifiable bets.
+That’s a perfectly reasonable position, but I’m optimistic that the arguments in favour of effective altruism are so compelling that the public will learn to see longtermism as a very important issue.

 Five Books aims to keep its book recommendations and interviews up to date.
 If you are the interviewee and would like to update your choice of books (or even just what you say about them) please email us at email@example.com